Primary Focal Craniofacial and Gustatory Hyperhidrosis (Frey's Syndrome)

 If the desired results are not achieved initially, practitioners are advised to make adjustments to technique, dose, and/or the area covered and repeat the treatment.
 Although some patients relapse shortly after their course of treatment, most studies report that a second set of injections will often provide effective symptom abatement.
 [C]

 Oral medications require patient education regarding potential side effects (such as dry mouth, blurred vision, urinary retention, tachycardia and constipation).
-These side effects may limit the use of anticholinergics in many patients [A, B] but sometimes can be managed by adjusting the individual's dose.
+These side effects may limit the use of anticholinergics in many patients [A, B] but sometimes can be managed by adjusting the individual's dose or by carrying a water bottle, using oral rinses, using eye drops, and/or adjusting diet for constipation.
 Before treatment with oral systemic medications for hyperhidrosis, extra consideration should be given regarding pediatric patients, people who participate in sports, people who work outdoors, and any other patients who may potentially cause themselves injury by becoming overheated.
+Physicians' notes to coaches and/or teachers for students in regards to sports and PE may be useful.
 Of interest to practitioners with pediatric patients, the FDA has approved (July 2010) a liquid form of the anticholinergic glycopyrrolate (brand name, Cuvposa) to reduce drooling in pediatric cerebral palsy patients – off-label use of this medication may provide flexibility when dosing for pediatric patients.

 Many practitioners also find that combinations of therapies can be effective.
 For example antiperspirants to increase duration between onabotulinumtoxinA injections.
 Adapting and integrating different available options to meet individual patient's needs can improve satisfaction.